-- 1. express and discuss ways to analyze the performance of national economies through key indicators such as GDP growth, unemployment, inflation, government deficit and trade imbalances; - 2. explain and differentiate the goals and effectiveness of government interventions to combat economic crises in the form of monetary and fiscal policies; - 3. describe how supply side measures such as improvements in infrastructure, education, and research can improve long-term growth and the international competitiveness of national economies; - 4. assess the distributional consequences of economic development and economic policy decisions; - 5. explain the policy implications of macroeconomic theories
+No Competence ILO 1 Express Express and discuss ways to analyze the performance of national economies through key indicators such as GDP growth, unemployment, inflation, government deficit and trade imbalances.
+2 Explain Explain and differentiate the goals and effectiveness of government interventions to combat economic crises in the form of monetary and fiscal policies.
+3 Describe Describe how supply side measures such as improvements in infrastructure, education, and research can improve long-term growth and the international competitiveness of national economies.
+4 Assess Assess the distributional consequences of economic development and economic policy decisions.
+5 Explain Explain the policy implications of macroeconomic theories.

-Goodwin, N., Harris, J., Rajkarnikar, P. J., Roach, B. Torras, M. (2019).
+- Goodwin, N., Harris, J., Rajkarnikar, P. J., Roach, B. Torras, M. (2019).
 Macroeconomics in context.
-London: Routledge.
+London: Routledge. - Snowdown, B., Vane, H. R. (2005).
+Modern macroeconomics.
+Its origins, development and current state.
+Cheltenham: Edward Elgar.